-Warning: The terms and conditions of certain Notes issued under the Listing Supplement and this Supplement to Listing Supplement may not provide for scheduled repayment in full of the issue or purchase price at maturity.
+Warning: The terms and conditions of certain Securities issued under the Listing Supplement and this Supplement to Listing Supplement may not provide for scheduled repayment in full of the issue or purchase price at maturity (or over the relevant instalment dates, if applicable).
 In such case, you may lose some or all of your investment.

-Even if the relevant Notes do provide for scheduled repayment in full of the issue or purchase price at maturity or upon mandatory early redemption or optional early redemption of the Notes, you will still be exposed to the credit risk of the Issuer and will lose up to the entire value of your investment if the Issuer either fails or is otherwise unable to meet its payment obligations.
-The Notes are not deposits and are not protected under any deposit insurance or protection scheme.
+Even if the relevant Securities do provide for scheduled repayment in full of the issue or purchase price at maturity (or over the relevant instalment dates, if applicable) or upon mandatory early redemption or optional early redemption of the Securities, you will still be exposed to the credit risk of the Issuer and will lose up to the entire value of your investment if the Issuer either fails or is otherwise unable to meet its payment obligations.
+The Securities are not deposits and are not protected under any deposit insurance or protection scheme.